Investing for children

 Designated accounts are one of the simplest ways to save for children.
 Anyone can open and contribute to them.
 You can pay as much money as you like into an account with a designation (such as John Smith a/c Jane Smith) and access the savings at any point.

 Bare trusts are the simplest form of trust arrangement.
 A bare trust lets you build up cash or investments on behalf of a child.
-Whoever sets up the trust makes all of the investment decisions.
+Investment decisions are made by the trustees.
+The trustees usually include the person who set up the trust.
 The money held within the trust can be accessed for the child’s benefit (for example, to pay towards the cost of their education) before they reach adulthood.
 They will receive full access themselves when they are 18.

 Discretionary trusts are set up with a gift from the settlor (known as a ‘truster’ in Scotland), who is normally a parent or grandparent.
 The settlor can choose to be a trustee as well and manage the trust’s assets.
 They are a popular choice when investing large sums of money for a child (usually more than £100,000) and allow you to control who receives the money and when.
 This means that they can be used to make gifts across several generations.
 For example, you could pay for a child’s wedding then a grandchild’s education.